-Special Olympics Wyoming asks that you please SEND A PROOF of any materials featuring Special Olympics branding to Melissa Noah for approval!
+Special Olympics Wyoming asks that you please SEND A PROOF of any materials featuring Special Olympics branding to Madi Miller for approval.

 Commercial Messages on Athlete Uniform and Competition Numbers - In order to avoid commercial exploitation of persons with intellectual disabilities, no uniforms, and no bibs or other signs bearing competition numbers, that are worn by Special Olympics athletes during any competition or during any opening or closing ceremonies of any Games may be emblazoned with commercial names or commercial messages.
 The only commercial markings that may be displayed on athletes’ uniforms during Games competitions and opening and closing ceremonies are the normal commercial marking of the manufacturer.

 For purposes of this discussion, “normal commercial markings” are limited to the following: